 “And you, who once were alienated and hostile in mind, doing evil deeds, He has now reconciled in His body of flesh by His death, in order to present you holy and blameless and above reproach before Him” (Colossians 1:21-22).

 Through the horrendous death of Jesus, whom we recognize as the true Messiah, shalom was made possible for all who will believe in Him.
 Biblical shalom doesn’t mean just a peaceful state of mind or a lack of conflict, but of wholeness and well-being.
 Only by being reconciled with God are we made both whole and holy.
 Our deepest need is fulfilled in Christ alone.

 “Now may the God of peace Himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.
 He who calls you is faithful; He will surely do it” (1 Thess.
 5:23-24).

-may we find shalom from the God of peace, whose love surpasses understanding.
+As we move through this Easter week, may we find shalom from the God of peace, whose love surpasses understanding.

 “Now may the God of peace who brought again from the dead our Lord Jesus, the great shepherd of the sheep, by the blood of the eternal covenant, equip you with everything good that you may do His will, working in us that which is pleasing in His sight, through Jesus Christ, to whom be glory forever and ever.
 Amen” (Hebrews 13:20-21).

 © 2019 Dawn Rutan.
 Image copyright free from pixabay.com.
 The opinions stated do not necessarily reflect the views of my church or employer.